The following story demonstrates one man’s struggle at getting rid of fleas on his country property.

 Another True Story:

 Some years ago I went to check on a farm dog while the owner was out of town.
 The dog was in a kennel behind the house.
 As I filled the water container, I felt a bite I had immediately recognized as a flea bite.
 That was when I noticed fleas jumping on me in large numbers.
 I was on the menu for that moment.
 I quickly left and spent the next 10 minutes picking fleas off my socks, jeans, and skin.
 I must have been bitten a dozen times in the short time I was there.
+As bad as it was for me, I felt terrible for the dog that had to stay in that situation.

 Getting Rid of Fleas from Outdoor Areas